 Triggering partitions

-The question of how to automate your pipelines largely depends on how your data arrives and how you want to respond to it.
+The question of how to automate your pipelines largely depends on how your data arrives.
 At a high level, there are two main strategies: scheduled and event-driven execution.

 Scheduled ETL

 Scheduled ETL pipelines run at fixed intervals.
-This works well for data that arrives consistently — for example, if a file is uploaded every morning at 5:00 AM, you might schedule your ETL process to run at 5:15 AM, giving it a buffer to ensure the file has arrived.
+This works well for data that arrives consistently.
+For example, if a file is uploaded every morning at 5:00 AM, you might schedule your ETL process to run at 5:15 AM (supplying a small buffer).

-Scheduling is a simple and common way to manage ETL.
-It's easy to set up, reliable in predictable environments, and integrates cleanly with most orchestration tools.
+Scheduling is a simple and very common with ETL.
+It's easy to set up, reliable, and integrates cleanly with most orchestration tools.
 However, it lacks nuance.
-What if the file arrives late — say at 5:45 AM?
-Unless you’ve implemented proper alerting, your pipeline might fail silently or generate errors.
-Even with alerts, you'd need to manually verify the file has arrived and trigger an ad-hoc run to process it.
+What if the file arrives late, say at 5:45 AM?
+Unless you’ve implemented proper alerting, your pipeline might fail silently.
+Even with alerts, you'd need to manually verify when file has actually arrived and trigger an ad-hoc run to process it.

 Event-driven ETL

-Event-driven pipelines are triggered by a change in state — such as the arrival of a new file.
+Event-driven pipelines are triggered by a change in state, such as the arrival of a new file itself.
 In this model, the timing of the file’s arrival doesn’t matter (5:00 AM, 5:45 AM, 8:00 AM...).
-The event itself — the detection of a new file — is what triggers the pipeline.
+The detecting a new file is what triggers the pipeline.

 This approach is more flexible and responsive, but it comes with additional complexity.
 You need a way to track state, so the system knows which files have already been processed and which ones are new.
 Without this, you risk duplicate processing or missed data.